derbyos/StatterCRG/README.md

 This is some simple SwiftUI that let you quickly put together various views from the server

+### StatterBook
+This is designed to help with processing game data, allowing you to read/write JSON files from the scoreboard's "export game"

 ### treemaker
 treemaker is an internal command line executable that translates a